Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:42:49.20] - Lucia Cerchie Any other questions today?

-[00:42:52.26] - Anthony Campolo Very interested in how Step Sign can help me build a hands off business for the APIs.
-Do everything man.
-That's the dream, right guys?
-Build a thing that does all my things for me so I can stop doing things.
+[00:42:52.26] - Anthony Campolo Very interested in how StepZen can help me build a hands-off business where the APIs do everything.
+Man, that's the dream, right?
+Just build a thing that does all my things for me so I can stop doing things.
 That would be great.

-[00:44:12.13] - Lucia Cerchie Well, thanks for showing me around Redbud today, Anthony.
+[00:44:12.13] - Lucia Cerchie Well, thanks for showing me around Redwood today, Anthony.

 [00:44:15.22] - Anthony Campolo Yeah, yeah, super fun.
 And then do you have an idea of what you're going to teach me next week?

 [00:44:30.16] - Anthony Campolo Yeah.
-As someone who has worked a lot with Postgres and a GraphQL API through Redwood, I definitely am very interested to dive into that a little more and start to figure out how we can leverage that for all the cool full stack different projects we can be building.
+As someone who has worked a lot with Postgres and a GraphQL API through Redwood, I definitely am very interested to dive into that a little more and start to figure out how we can leverage that for all the cool full-stack different projects we can be building.

 [00:44:47.10] - Lucia Cerchie Right.

-[00:44:48.25] - Anthony Campolo And just let everyone know, this is going to be posted online within the next day or two on our YouTube channel.
-We'll be sharing it through the Twitter as well.
-Just going to drop a couple links in the chat so you guys can know where you can find us.
-Here is our Twitter, which is Stepzendev.
-And then our.
-The YouTube.
+And just let everyone know, this is going to be posted online within the next day or two on our YouTube channel.
+We'll be sharing it through Twitter as well.
+Just going to drop a couple links in the chat so you guys know where you can find us.
+Here is our Twitter, which is @stepzen_dev.
+And then our - just one sec - YouTube.

 [00:45:14.07] - Lucia Cerchie That's what we should give.

-[00:45:15.14] - Anthony Campolo YouTube steps in and then we'll also drop the homepage as well.
+[00:45:15.14] - Anthony Campolo YouTube, StepZen, and then we'll also drop the homepage as well.

-[00:45:22.17] - Lucia Cerchie Yeah, and if you're cur.
-Curious about diving into the steps, then I'm just going to drop the.
-The docs in there.
+[00:45:22.17] - Lucia Cerchie Yeah, and if you're curious about diving into StepZen, I'm just going to drop the docs in there.

-[00:45:33.23] - Anthony Campolo Our YouTube channel and then steps in.
-Yeah, we're just stepsin.com Stephen like the word step and Zen.
-Like the word Zen.
+Our YouTube channel, and then StepZen.
+Yeah, we're just stepzen.com, step like the word step and zen like the word zen.
 All right.
-Yeah, I think that that about ends it for us.
+Yeah, I think that about ends it for us.

 [00:45:49.25] - Lucia Cerchie All right, happy Friday, everybody.